 If you use Oracle SE One edition in Amazon RDS, you don't get to use Advanced Workload Repository (AWR).
 That's for the Enterprise license only.
 But the old familiar legacy Statspack which has been around since Oracle 8i IS available, and is very easy to set up in RDS thanks to Amazon.

-To get Statspack installed for an instance you . . .
+To get Statspack installed for an . . .

 Mobile embedded database synchronized with Cloud